shwetasingh14/hacktoberfest2022-2/README.md

 ---

 Rules:
-1. Add Category and webites if it is not present with proper formatting.
+1. Add Category and webites (if it is not present) with proper text formatting.
-2. Read Rule number 1.
+2. Read Rule 1.

 ---